 If you are interested in reserving the Shrine, please contact our office via email to check on availability prior to submitting an application.

 Parking is available in Parking Lot A. There are 138 parking spots at Parking Lot A but the Shrine of Ages can also be accessed by park shuttle bus or walking.

 North Rim sites are permitted between May 15 - October 15 each year.

 Learn more about the North Rim.

 Vehicle Access - The road to Cape Royal is open with the North Rim Season.
 The road may temporarily close due to hazardous weather conditions within the North Rim Season.
 Vehicles 22 feet and larger are not permitted to drive on the road.

 Located 23 miles (37 km) from the North Rim developed area.
 A sign points beyond the picnic area to a site with low log benches.
 Accommodates up to 40 people.

 Highest viewpoint along the rim at 8,800 feet (2,682 m); located 11 miles (17.7 km) from North Rim developed area.
-Approved wedding location is to the far right of park lot on impacted dirt area.
+Approved wedding location is to the far right (facing the canyon) of park lot on impacted dirt area.
 Holds up to 20 people.

-No indoor sites available for weddings or receptions.
+No indoor sites are available for weddings or receptions on the North Rim.